The Complete Guide to Pin Parvati Pass Trek

 - Thermals: Carry thermals to keep warm at night.
 Keep them fresh.
 Don't wear them while trekking.

 - Sunglasses: Sunglasses are to prevent snow blindness.
-They are mandatory.
+They are mandatory on this trek since you will be traversing ice fields at the pass.

 - Suncap: The sun is more harsh on your skin at high altitude and will zap your energy quickly.
 Wearing a suncap will help.